 Stewardship/Care for God’s Creation

 We show respect for the Creator by our stewardship of creation.
 We have a responsibility to care for the world’s goods as stewards and trustees, not primarily, let alone merely, as consumers.
 In the interests of planetary health we are all called to participate in respectful dialogue, to leave a lighter ecological footprint and firmer spiritual one, so that generations yet unborn will inherit a world, in the words of Pope Francis, ‘closer to the design of the Creator’.
+Connected with this Principle is the one of ‘Universal Destination of Goods’ which is the declaration that we are all each entitle to the Earth’s good equally.
+We each are to take what we need to live a modest, humble life, but no more.
+We cannot morally take more than our share.

 Key Papal Teachings